geoserver/geoserver/doc/en/user/source/extensions/css/cookbook_polygon.rst

 Polygons are two dimensional shapes that contain both an outer edge (or "stroke") and an inside (or "fill").
 A polygon can be thought of as an irregularly-shaped point and is styled in similar ways to points.

-.. warning:: The code examples shown on this page are **not the full SLD code**, as they omit the SLD header and footer information for the sake of brevity.
-Please use the links to download the full SLD for each example.

 .. _css_cookbook_polygons_attributes:

 Example polygons layer